 Making exercise into a social activity and having shared goals will motivate you to set goals and keep moving – more frequently and purposefully than you might have done on your own.

 While maintaining your physical health is important to healthy aging, it’s also key to value the experience and maturity you gain with advancing years.
-Practicing healthy habits throughout your life is ideal, but it’s never too late reap the benefits of taking good care of yourself, even as you get older.
-Creating a fitness plan that makes keeps you feeling motivated to go back is a virtuous cycle, the better you feel, the easier it is to be positive, and the more positive you feel, the easier it is to keep staying active and strong
+Practicing healthy habits throughout your life is ideal, but it’s never too late reap the benefits of taking good care of yourself, especially as we get older.
+Creating a fitness plan that keeps you feeling motivated to go back is a virtuous cycle.
+The better you feel, the easier it is to be positive, and the more positive you feel, the easier it is to keep staying active and strong